dssg/mlforpublicpolicylab/project.md

 - **Feature importances and crosstabs** (week 12)
 - **Bias and disparity results** (week 13)

 Updates are graded for completeness and correctness.
-We expect this work to be iterative: errors identified in one week's update that are corrected by the next week can result in revision of the previous score up to 80% of the total possible.
+We expect this work to be iterative: errors identified in one week's update that are corrected by the next week results in revision of the previous score up to 80% of the total possible.

-## 4. Check-in and feedback forms

-Brief weekly forms submitted before the Friday check-ins.
-Each team also reviews the updates of other teams working on the same project so that check-in discussion includes peer feedback.

-## 5. Final presentation
+## 4. Final presentation

-Ten minutes plus three minutes for questions.
-Unlike the technical deep dives during check-ins, the final presentation should be geared toward the relevant decision makers for your project: an overview of the problem and approach, your results, policy recommendations, and limitations of the work.
+15 minutes plus 3 minutes for questions.
+The final presentation should be geared toward the relevant decision makers for your project: an overview of the problem and approach, your results, policy recommendations, and limitations of the work.

 ## 6. Final report

-Approximately 15 pages, accompanying the final presentation.
+Approximately 10 pages, accompanying the final presentation.
 It should include:

 - An executive summary, no more than one page, succinctly describing the project, results, and recommendations.
 - An overview of the problem, its significance, and the scope and goals of the work.